lkbayne/modeling_fall25/Si_Upwelling_Model_Project/README.md

 I also derived the model’s boundary conditions and atmospheric forcing fields from ECCO Version 4.4 output.

-I performed two year-long simulations for 2008 to isolate the effect of wind strength:

-    High-wind run: forced with the full ECCO-derived wind fields, representing strong upwelling conditions.
+I performed one year-long simulation for 2008 forced with the full ECCO-derived wind fields, representing strong upwelling conditions.

-    Reduced-wind run: identical to the high-wind case, but with wind stress reduced to one-third of its original magnitude, thereby weakening Ekman-driven upwelling.

-I expect that stronger winds will enhance coastal upwelling, bringing colder, nutrient-rich deep water to the surface more effectively than in the reduced-wind experiment.
-As a result, the high-wind run should exhibit higher surface nutrient concentrations.
+I expect that the strong upwelling in the spring will enhance coastal upwelling of colder, low salinity, and nutrient-rich deep water to the near shore surface waters.

 To visualize nutrient movement more directly, I also implemented a passive tracer (pTracer) of silicate (SiO2), from an observed silicate profile obtained from a CTD cast in Monterey Bay.
-This tracer is transported by the model flow without influencing density or biogeochemistry, allowing me to track the pathways and vertical movement of silicate-rich waters under different wind-forcing scenarios.
+This tracer is transported by the model flow without influencing density or biogeochemistry, allowing me to track the pathways and vertical movement of nutrient-rich waters under the high upwelling year.

 For analysis, I will:
   Construct a coastal time series of near-surface silicate for both simulations to quantify differences in nutrient concentrations through time.